 Cayman Islands: Country and Foreign Investment

-  When Jamaica became independent in 1962, the Cayman Islands chose to remain a British Crown Colony.
-Under the Constitution established in 1972 Cayman is a British Dependent Territory, with a Governor appointed by the Queen for a term of 4 years.
-There is an Executive Council consisting of three official members appointed by the Governor and five elected members selected from the 15 elected representatives of the Legislative Assembly.
-Elections are held every four years, most recently in May, 2013.
+When Jamaica became independent from the UK in 1962, the Cayman Islands opted to remain a Crown Colony.
+Under the constitution established in 1972, Cayman is a British overseas territory, with a governor appointed by the Queen for a term of 4 years.

 An amendment to the constitution in 1994 paved the way for a new ministerial form of government.
-The five elected members of the Council are now referred to as Ministers with portfolio responsibilities assigned by the Governor.
-A District Commissioner represents the Governor in the two sister islands.
-Government offices are located in George Town.
+The five elected members of the council are now referred to as ministers with portfolio responsibilities assigned by the governor.
+A district commissioner represents the governor in the two sister islands.
+Government offices are in George Town.

 Attending a CARICOM meeting in July, 2005, Kurt Tibbetts, then leader of government business of the Cayman Islands, said that his country will keep its current relationship with the community.
 Cayman has associate membership of CARICOM.
 It did not sign the Treaty of Chaguaramas in 1973 and does not participate in voting although its representatives attend CARICOM meetings with observer status.